 Now, you might think such high levels of personalization would be quite time-consuming, but it’s faster than you think.
 If you’re using EngageBay’s software, such as our email newsletter templates, you can easily target each member of your customer base.

 Once you load up your contact attributes, you just click a few times and voila, your emails are as personalized as they get.
-You can include a customer’s first name, last name, and their email address.
+You can include a customer’s first name, last name, and email address.
 How handy is that?

 Courtesy of Unsplash